-^{) 1.} companies with employees (for example, a private limited company or public limited company)
+\) 1. companies with employees (for example, a private limited company or public limited company) 2. self-employed workers without employees

 If you are a self-employed worker with employees, the dates for companies with employees will apply for your employees (1).